AnassAzeroual/git-history-edit-commands/README.md

 ## Create a New Branch

-The following commands are used to create a new branch with a new initial commit, delete the old branch, and force push the new branch to the remote repository.
+The following commands are used to create a new branch with a new initial commit (new history), delete the old branch, and force push the new branch to the remote repository.

 ```bash
 git checkout --orphan newBranch